jatinupadhyay/Selective-target-tracking-based-target-position-identification-in-metric-values-/README.md

 The calculation is described in detail in my paper "Multiple Drone Navigation and Formation Using Selective Target Tracking-Based Computer Vision.": https://www.mdpi.com/1253900

+Please cite my paper if you utilised my code.

+Thank you